< 1 minute read|Published by FAIRWINDS

 Keep an Eye on Finances

-Consider becoming an authorized user or joint owner on your loved one’s bank or investment accounts.
-This allows you to keep an eye on transactions and spot any unusual withdrawals or spending patterns.
-Setting up direct deposit for checks can also help by reducing the risk of someone else gaining access to their funds.
+Becoming an authorized user or joint owner on bank or investment accounts can allow you to watch for unusual transactions or spending patterns.
+Setting up direct deposit for checks may also reduce the risk of lost or intercepted funds, adding another layer of protection.

 Be Cautious with Paperwork